 The second factor considered to lessen the dilemma was the severity of clitoral enlargement.
-According to the Consensus Statement, clitoral surgery should be reserved for cases of "severe virilisation."
-Some HPs would for example say to the parents of a girl with a mildly enlarged clitoris, "No, this is not a surgical option" but would perform clitoral surgery if the child were "definitely being raised as female for very good reasons" and had "a very large phallus."
-(P29).
-Likewise, an HP said, "it is not necessary to do anything at all" for girls presenting "a mild phenotype" (P16) but, another said, "it's not so easy to be raised as a girl and have a penis" (P25).
+According to the consensus statement, clitoral surgery should be reserved for cases of severe virilisation.
+Some HPs would, for example, say to the parents of a girl with a mildly enlarged clitoris, 'No, this is not a surgical option' but would perform clitoral surgery if the child were 'definitely being raised as female for very good reasons' and had 'a very large phallus' (P29).
+Likewise, another HP said, 'it is not necessary to do anything at all' for girls presenting 'a mild phenotype' (P16), yet another said, 'it's not so easy to be raised as a girl and have a penis' (P25).

-Other interviewees suggested, however, that size does not map neatly onto surgical decision.
-The HPs acknowledged that parental preference "doesn't always reflect the degree of abnormality" (P21), so much so that "you cannot predict which family will want it and which ones are not going to want it."
-(P32) According to some HPs, parents of children with larger clitorises varied "enormously" in attitude, with some parents being keen to accept surgery and others just as keen to avoid it.
+Some interviewees suggested, however, that size did not map neatly onto surgical decision.
+They acknowledged that parental preference 'doesn't always reflect the degree of abnormality' (P21), so much so that 'you cannot predict which family will want [surgery] and which ones are not going to want it'.
+(P32) According to some HPs, parents of children with larger clitorises varied 'enormously' in attitude, with some parents being keen to accept surgery and others just as keen to avoid it.
 According to the interviewees, patients also seem to be highly variable in their responses to a bigger clitoris.
-For example, contrary to the HP above who felt that it was "not easy to be raised as a girl and have a penis," the gynaecologist below reflected on exactly such a girl for whom the large clitoral size was a non-problem:
+For example, contrary to the HP above who felt that it was 'not easy to be raised as a girl and have a penis', the gynaecologist below reflected on exactly such a girl for whom large clitoral size was a non-problem:

-"However, [laughs] she's not that bothered by it [laughs] and it's not giving her any trouble... so although her phallus looks big to us... we haven't said to her, you know, 'You've got a big clitoris there,' but we're interested in it."
+However, [laughs] she's not that bothered by it [laughs] and it's not giving her any trouble... so although her phallus looks big to us... we haven't said to her, you know, 'You've got a big clitoris there,' but we're interested in it.
 (P20)

-It is recognised that some individuals who were surgically feminised in childhood subsequently reassign themselves as male.3 Furthermore, physicians have reported successful male assignment of 46,XX children with severely virilised genitals35 and questioned the "dogma" of female assignment that is typical for these children.
+It is recognised that some individuals who were surgically feminised in childhood subsequently reassign themselves as male.
+Furthermore, physicians have reported successful male assignment of 46,XX (XX refers to chromosomes) children with severely virilised genitals and questioned the 'dogma' of female assignment that is typical for these children.
 Such realities render surgery for severe virilisation no less dilemmatic than for mild virilisation.
-Despite
+Despite these known observations, a psychologist in the current study struggled for 17 seconds to express doubt about the necessity of clitoral surgery:

-"Eh... [silence 17sec] I mean ... the clitoris could be ... when it comes to function ... as big ... as almost a normal penis ... but ... ehm ... but I still think that ... ehm ...
-I'm now thinking, is there a medical ... indication ... for operating that big clitoris?"
+Eh... [silence 17s] I mean... the clitoris could be... when it comes to function... as big... as almost a normal penis... but... ehm... but I still think that... ehm...
+I'm now thinking, is there a medical... indication... for operating that big clitoris?
 (P37)

-The data suggest that, in the instance of significant clitoral enlargement, some HPs specialising in this area can sometimes forget that clitoral surgery is not being done to address biomedical concerns.
+Protected by copyright, incl The data suggest that, in the instance of significant clitoral enlargement, some HPs specialising in this area can sometimes forget that clitoral surgery is not being done to address biomedical concerns.
 It is this very point that makes it dilemmatic.